jo4x962k7JL/machine-learning/README.md

 Check the jupyter notebook here: [boston_housing.ipynb](https://github.com/jo4x962k7JL/udacity_MLND/blob/master/projects/boston_housing/boston_housing.ipynb)

 - This is the project after learning the **"Model Evaluation and Validation"** section.
-- In this project, we go through the basic ML(machine learning) procedures and get the predicted selling price for clients' home.
+- In this project, we will go through the basic ML(machine learning) procedures and get the predicted selling price for clients' home.
 These procedures include:
   1. Data Exploration(statistically)
   2. Utilize techniques like GridSearch and CrossValidation to optimize our learning algorithms/models
   3. Analyzing Model Performance using Learning Curves and Complexity Curves